 Approximately 25 percent of chemistry graduates are attracted by specialized graduate education in chemistry or biochemistry.
 Graduate work is often in one of the traditional areas of analytical, inorganic, organic or physical chemistry and, increasingly, in interdisciplinary areas such as atmospheric, bio-organic or organo-metallic chemistry, molecular biology, biotechnology and chemical physics for their advanced work.
 Another 25 percent of a typical graduating class goes on to professional school, pursuing advanced degrees in medicine, dentistry, pharmacy, law, business, engineering and computer science.

 Career Services offers a number of programs and services designed to help students plan their career, including workshops, internships, and placement services after graduation.
-For an appointment with a career counselor or for more information call 303 492 6541, or stop by Center for Community, S440.
+For an appointment with a career counselor or for more information call 303-492-6541 or stop by Center for Community, S440.

 Announcements

-• Main page: contact information and general announcements.
+• Contact information and general announcements.

-• Student opportunities: internship/job announcements, summer programs, e vents/programs offered by other campus offices and departments that may be of interest.
+• Student opportunities: internship/job announcements, summer programs, events/programs offered by other campus offices and departments that may be of interest.

 • Scholarship announcements: announcements of scholarships opportunities and information meetings.